syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-groupcaption
             </td>
             <td>
-                This class is added to 'td' of group caption which is to change background color of caption cell.
+                This class is added to 'td' of group caption which is to change the background color of caption cell.
             </td>
         </tr>
         <tr>